 8.1.5.
 You must operate the emergency stationary RICE according to the requirements in paragraphs a. through c. below.
-In order for the engine to be considered an emergency stationary RICE, any operation other than emergency operation, maintenance and testing, emergency demand response, and operation in non-
+In order for the engine to be considered an emergency stationary RICE, any operation other than emergency operation, maintenance and testing, emergency demand response, and operation in non-emergency situations for 50 hours per year, as described in paragraphs a. through c. below, is prohibited.
+If you do not operate the engine according to the requirements in paragraphs a. through c. below, the engine will not be considered an emergency engine under this subpart and must meet all requirements for non-emergency engines.

-- below.
-In order for the engine to be considered an emergency stationary RICE, any operation other than emergency operation, maintenance and testing, emergency demand response, and operation in nonemergency situations for 50 hours per year, as described in paragraphs a. through c. below, is prohibited.
-If you do not operate the engine according to the requirements in paragraphs a. through c. below, the engine will not be considered an emergency engine under this subpart and must meet all requirements for nonemergency engines. - a.
+- a.
 There is no time limit on the use of emergency stationary RICE in emergency situations. - b.
 You may operate your emergency stationary RICE for the purposes specified below for a maximum of 100 hours per calendar year.
 Any operation for non-emergency situations as allowed by paragraph c. below counts as part of the 100 hours per calendar year allowed by this paragraph b.